GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Light curve fitting

 We sampled the parameter space using the dynamic nested sampler \texttt{dynesty} \citep{Speagle2020} using 5000 live points and a convergence criterion of $\Delta\ln Z=0.01$.
-The models with different spot configurations were then compared using the Bayesian evidence ($B$).
-We adopted the configuration with 4 spots in visit 1, 4 spots in visit 2, and 3 spots in visit 3 as it maximized the evidence when compared to configurations with fewer spots.
+The models with different spot configurations were then compared using various model selection criteria (see \autoref{tab:spotevidence}).
+We adopted the configuration with 2 spots in visit 1, 3 spots in visit 2, and 4 spots in visit 3 as it maximized the AIC for each visit compared to other spot configurations.
+Due to the complex and multimodal nature of starspot modeling, we did not exclusively rely on the Bayesian evidence but instead used a selection criterion that penalized more complex models, such as the AIC \citep[Akaike Information Criterion;][]{Akaike1974} or BIC \citep[Bayesian Information Criterion;][]{Schwarz1978}, to prevent instances where greater complexity yielded minimal impacts on the model (as with 5 spots in visit 1).
+We ultimately chose the models that minimized AIC because it was the metric that consistently yielded strong support for only the selected models \citep[$\Delta \mathrm{AIC}>10$ for all other configurations; see][]{Burnham2002}.
+We note that the preferred model for visits 2 and 3 is different if relying on the BIC or the Bayesian evidence and this highlights the degenerate and multi-modal nature of spot modeling using only the white light curves.
+The complexities and degeneracies in fitting star spots have also been observed in other JWST datasets \citep[e.g.,][]{Libby-Roberts2025,Murray2025}. \hyperref[fig:spectracomp]{Fig. Set 2} shows the spectra derived from our selected model.
 The spot parameters, along with their priors, for the adopted configuration are listed in \autoref{tab:5205spotpar}.

-For reference, we show the best-fitting model with no spot crossing events in \autoref{fig:nospotwlc}, showing significant in-transit residuals.
-We note that the adopted spot configuration resulted in unocculted spots and retained residual structure in the residuals for visit 3.
-This is a result of assuming a fixed spot flux ratio for all three transits.
-We investigated the impact of a unique spot flux ratio for each visit (2 additional free parameters to the white light curve models) and note that while the residuals no longer showed a strong feature in transit, the differences in the resulting spectrum for our third visit were within $1\sigma$ of the adopted configuration.

-The fit to the white light curve revealed spots with a high-flux ratio ($f_{\mathrm{spot}}=0.925\pm0.003$) and a spot temperature ($T_{\mathrm{spot}}=3350\pm50$ K), which is $\sim100$ K cooler than the photosphere.
-Although the sample of mid-M dwarfs with known spot temperatures is limited, it is expected that the spot contrast decreases with decreasing stellar temperature \citep[e.g.,][]{Berdyugina2005}.
-A flux ratio of $\sim0.9$ is consistent with the temperature differential between spotted and ambient temperatures for other mid-M dwarfs \citep[e.g.,][]{Herbst2021,Almenara2022,Waalkes2024,Mori2024}.